 There are many questions to this matter.
 "The armored equipment of the NATO countries, which has arrived in the country for training exercises or entered the armament of the Latvian army, is classified information?
 Krasnoperov, according to the authorities, did not just do "Selfie" against the background of tanks, but also studied the movement of military units.
 Yes, even if he studied, so what?
 The government itself has transformed the stay of NATO units in the territory of Latvia into a continuous festive PR.
 Let us recall the public overtaking of armored vehicles, with arrivals to the central areas of cities, the children were taken to the armor, to the hatches of cars, the residents were photographed with crews.
 Then why can not I send pictures to my friends?
 "Linderman marvels.

 In one of his articles, he also wondered whether "some secret weapon" - "components of a missile defense system or something like that" - comes to Latvia.

 Another fundamental question is whether there is evidence that the railroadman acted on the instructions of the foreign special services, because otherwise there is simply no corpus delicti.
-"Why should the Russian secret services get such a catchy way to get the data they can get without leaving the office after reading a couple of Latvian websites, including the Defense Ministry website?"
+"Why should the Russian secret services get such a catchy way to obtain data they can get without leaving the office after reading a couple of Latvian websites, including the Defense Ministry website?"
 Continues Linderman.
-He does not exclude that the arrest of a "spy" is indicative - in the conditions of a "hybrid war" such simply can not be absent, and Krasnoperov was referred to as "unreliable" because he is a member of the society of Afghan soldiers.
+He does not rule out that the arrest of a "spy" is indicative - in the conditions of a "hybrid war" such simply can not fail to be, and Krasnoperov was referred to as "unreliable" because he is a member of the society of Afghan soldiers.

 Now Alexander Krasnoperov is in the Jelgava prison.
 From work he was fired immediately after his arrest, his wife and two children stayed at home.
 The court, at the request of the prosecutor, is held in closed session.